Cripple Creek Turquoise & Burtis Blue

 Turquoise, a hydrous basic copper aluminum phosphate with the chemical formula CuAl6(PO4)4(OH)8•4H2O, is a rare oxidized mineral that forms under specific mineralogical conditions from the weathering of rocks containing aluminum, copper, and phosphate minerals.

-At Cripple Creek, these conditions came together amid some unusual geology.
+With Cripple Creek turquoise, these conditions came together amid some unusual geology.
 Cripple Creek rests atop a caldera, or collapsed volcanic system, that formed some 35 million years ago.
 After eruptions had relieved the underlying magmatic pressure, the entire system subsided.
-Renewed surges of magma and associated, mineral-rich hydrothermal solutions then repetitively penetrated the fractured caldera, emplacing the large amounts of metallic gold and the gold-telluride minerals calaverite and sylvanite that made Cripple Creek the greatest gold camp of its time.
+Renewed surges of magma and associated mineral-rich hydrothermal solutions then repetitively penetrated the fractured caldera, emplacing the large amounts of metallic gold and the gold-telluride minerals calaverite and sylvanite that made Cripple Creek the greatest gold camp of its time.

 Natural Appearance of Turquoise